British Airways CEO says its A380s will return

-British Airways' fleet of 12 Airbus A380s remain grounded, but CEO Sean Doyle says the airline won't join others such as Lufthansa, Air France and likely Etihad which have scuppered the superjumbo.
+British Airways' fleet of 12 Airbus A380s remain grounded, but CEO Sean Doyle says the airline won't join others such as Lufthansa, Air France, Etihad Airways and Malaysia Airlines which have scuppered the superjumbo.

 "The A380 isn't flying at the minute but it is in our plans for the future rebuild of the airline," Doyle says.
 "Exactly when we will put the A380 back into service is something that we’re not clear on."